Jul 08, 2026

 FAQ

-Coffee provides a temporary reduction in brain fog by blocking adenosine, the molecule that makes you feel sleepy.
-While this can improve alertness and focus for a few hours, it does not address the underlying causes of mental fatigue and can lead to a crash later in the day.
+Coffee provides a temporary increase in alertness by blocking adenosine receptors in the brain, which can make you feel more focused for a short period.
+However, it does not treat the underlying causes of brain fog and may lead to a "crash" that makes symptoms worse later in the day.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.